IPS officer Kala Ramachandran moved out of IB, sent back to cadre state Haryana | Headlines

 IPS officer Kala Ramachandran moved out of IB, sent back to cadre state Haryana

 Senior IPS officer Kala Ramachandran has been moved out of the Intelligence Bureau (IB) and repatriated to her cadre state Haryana, according to an official order issued on Tuesday.
-Ramachandran, a 1994-batch officer of Indian Police Service, had recently returned from the North Eastern Police Academy and was a joint director-level officer in the IB.
+Ramachandran, a 1994-batch officer of Indian Police Service, had recently returned from the North Eastern Police Academy, Meghalaya.

+She was posted as the joint-director in the IB's VIP security wing, officials said.
+They said the officer wanted to return to her cadre state and that there was a request in this regard from the administration there.

 ALSO READ